MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 4. Mark whether to use the Cash account from the checkbook you selected using the Receivables Management Setup window or from the customer card.

+    > [!NOTE]
-*If you’re using Bank Reconciliation, we recommend that you use the Cash account from the checkbook so you can easily reconcile the checkbook balance to the Cash account in General Ledger.*
+    > If you’re using Bank Reconciliation, we recommend that you use the Cash account from the checkbook so you can easily reconcile the checkbook balance to the Cash account in General Ledger.

 5. Enter or select the posting accounts.
 These accounts appear as default entries for setting up customer cards.